mvhirsch/api-docs/01-overview/04-php-sdk.md

 ### Create Column

-Column                  | Description
+Column                  | Type      | Description
 ----------------------- | ----------------------
-name                    | Column name. table                   | Table name. type                    | Data type. ui                      | UI name hidden_input            | Whether the column will be hidden in the edit form. hidden_list             | Whether the column will be hidden in the list page. required                | Whether the column is required. sort                    | Sort position in number. comment                 | Note on the column. related_type            |
+name                    | String    | Column name.
-related_table           |
+table                   | String    | Table name.
-junction_table          |
+type                    | String    | Data type.
-junction_key_left       |
+ui                      | String    | UI name
-junction_key_right      |
+hidden_input            | Boolean   | Whether the column will be hidden in the edit form. hidden_list             | Boolean   | Whether the column will be hidden in the list page. required                | Boolean   | Whether the column is required. sort                    | String    | Sort position in number. comment                 | String    | Note on the column. relationship_type       | String    | Column relationship type, `ONETOMANY`, `MANYTOMANY` or `MANYTOONE` related_table           | String    | The table name this column is related to. junction_table          | String    | The pivot/junction table that joins the column's table with the related table junction_key_left       | String    | The column name in junction that is related to the column's table. junction_key_right      | String    | The column name in junction that is related to the related table.

 **TODO:** Make most of the attributes "guessed/automated", for example `single_ui` should should has `related_table` to `directus_files` and `junction_key_right` to the same column name.